Timorim: History

-It was established in 1948 by a gar'in of youth from South Africa, Romania and Egypt from the youth movement HaNoar HaTzioni as a kibbutz on Shimron Hill in the Lower Galilee, in the area now covered by the community settlement of Timrat.
+The village was established in 1948 by a gar'in of youth from South Africa, Romania and Egypt from the youth movement HaNoar HaTzioni as a kibbutz on Shimron Hill in the Lower Galilee, in the area now covered by the community settlement of Timrat.
 It was named after a carving in the shape of a palm in the temple: 1 Kings 6:29.

 It was built on the land belonging to the depopulated Palestinian village of Tall al-Turmus.

 In 1953 it was reorganized as a moshav shitufi, one of the first in the country.
 In 1954 the settlement moved to its current location due to a shortage of land at its original site.

 Economy

 Timorim's income in 2005 derived mainly from industry (74%), with additional 15% from agriculture and 11% from outside work of Timorim members and other sources.
-Timorim has two industries: "Tomer Plastics" manufacturing plastic furniture for the institutional market (est. 1961-1975) and "Tomer 2000" manufacturing metal pipes (est. 1978).
+Timorim has two industries: "Tomer Plastics" manufacturing plastic furniture for the institutional market (est. 1961–1975) and "Tomer 2000" manufacturing metal pipes (est. 1978).
 Agriculture includes cotton, citrus, olives, and walnuts.
 A dairy herd of 450 head is managed jointly with Kibbutz Hulda.